Amazon-Whole Foods Merger Results In Excellent Buying Opportunities

 By Parke Shall

 The purchase of Whole Foods (NASDAQ:WFM) by Amazon.com (NASDAQ:AMZN) that was reported on Friday of last week sent the entire grocery and retail sector into a tailspin.
-Names like Target (NYSE:TGT), Wal-Mart (NYSE:WMT), Costco (NASDAQ:COST) and Sprouts Markets (NASDAQ:SFM) were decimated as both Whole Foods stock and Amazon stock had great days on the news.
+Names like Target (NYSE:TGT), Wal-Mart (NYSE:WMT), Costco (NASDAQ:COST) and Sprouts Farmers Markets (NASDAQ:SFM) were decimated as both Whole Foods stock and Amazon stock had great days on the news.

-One of the hardest hit out of all of the Stocks on Friday was Target, as you can see from the chart below.
+One of the hardest hit out of all of the stocks on Friday was Target as you can see from the chart below.

 We bought a little bit of Target on Friday to add to a very long-term and extremely small holding that we have had for years.
 We bought instinctively, as we generally will always add shares of a stock that we are holding for the long term when it sells off significantly, especially if the news isn't directly related to Target's business.